chrislkeller/documenting-learning/learning-machine-setup.md

 ### After the clean install

+**See how far [SoloWizard](http://www.solowizard.com/) will get you**

 **[Install Command Line Tools for XCode](https://developer.apple.com/downloads/index.action)**

-* I'm going to give this a try as opposed to installing the whole XCode sweet which is huge and I don't do anything with.
+* I'm going to give [this a try](http://www.bloggure.info/work/installing-homebrew-without-xcode.html) as opposed to installing the whole XCode sweet which is huge and I don't do anything with.
 I will miss the iOS simulators though.

+        sudo /Developer/Library/uninstall-devtools

 **Install [Homebrew](http://mxcl.github.com/homebrew/)**